 Pate Town is situated on the South-West coast of the island.
 The Town of Pate was founded by refugees from Oman in the 8th century and re-founded by members of the Nabahani family, also from Oman, in 1204.
 The 18th century was known as the “Golden Age of Pate” when the Town was at its height of power and also prospered in fine arts.

 Builders constructed some of the finest houses on the East African coast, with extensive elaborate plaster works.
 The downfall of Pate Town came as a consequence of continuous quarreling/warring with its neighbors from the end of the 18th century.
 In 1813 the famous “Battle of Shela” took place at Shela.

 This was an attempt by Pate, allied with the Mazrui clan from Mombasa/Oman, to subject Lamu.
 The attempt completely failed and many were killed.
 Only a handful of people managed to return to Pate, and their losses were felt for years.
 By 1892 the number of inhabitants had fallen to only 300, down from 7000.

 Agriculture and fishing are the main economic activities of the day.

 Siyu Fort is located on Pate Island, at a point opposite Siyu Town across the tidal channel, which bisects the island at high water.
 It lies some 25 km to the northeast of Lamu Town and can be reached by boat from Lamu, up a long mangrove-lined creek that is only navigable at high tide.

 Siyu is the only Town that built a fort of its own, unlike Mombasa and Lamu where the forts were erected by foreigners.

-The earliest settlement was dated to the eight century, and the conclusion drawn from archeological evidence (locally minted coins, burials) indicate that a small number of local inhabitants were Muslim, probably from the late eight century onwards, and at least from the early ninth.
+The earliest settlement was dated to the eighth century, and the conclusion drawn from archeological evidence (locally minted coins, burials) indicates that a small number of local inhabitants were Muslim, probably from the late eighth century onwards, and at least from the early ninth.